San-Maansson/environ1/README.md

-# This is just a sample of python logic
+# This is just a sample of python logic  \n

-Collect and import data
+Collect and import data \n
-Use Pandas library for data cleaning
+Use Pandas library for data cleaning \n
-Numpy for preprocessing according to the best practices Matplotlib and Seaborn packages to visualize the data professionally
+Numpy for preprocessing according to the best practices \n Matplotlib and Seaborn packages to visualize the data professionally \n